On this page

 pip --version

 Warning: Running pip install globally when your project uses a virtual environment installs into the wrong Python.
-Activate your venv first: source .venv/bin/activate (Linux/Mac) or .venv\Scripts\activate (Windows).
+Activate your venv first: source .venv/bin/activate on Linux/Mac or .venv\Scripts\activate on Windows.

 Cause 2: Wrong Virtual Environment